Pediatric Laboratory Services

 Venipuncture with Butterfly Needle

-Venipuncture is performed on children with a butterfly needle, the smallest needle available which makes a pediatric blood draw more manageable.
+Venipuncture is performed on children with a butterfly needle, the smallest needle available which makes pediatric blood draw more manageable.
 All Brookings Health System laboratory technologists are highly trained to properly draw blood using the small butterfly needle.

 Children may feel a sting when the needle is inserted.
 To comfort children and prevent them from being scared, our lab technologists allow children to stay snuggled in their parents’ arms or wrap them in a warm blanket.